haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 It would be extremely challenging to rebase this work on top of current `text`, audit and verify decade-old changes, then fix remaining issues and pass a review.
-As one can imagine, reviewers are not usually quite happy to review 300 commits of vague provenance.
+As one can imagine, reviewers are usually not happy to review 300 commits of vague provenance.
 Moreover, we discovered that benchmarks regressed severely in `text-utf8` and that fusion is broken on several occasions.
 It's unclear where exactly the problem lurks there.
 Finally, we'd like to explore different approaches to tackle potential performance issues.

-We decided that the safest bet is to reimplement UTF-8 transition from the scratch, paying close attention to tests and benchmarks step by step.
+We decided that the safest bet is to reimplement UTF-8 transition from scratch, paying close attention to tests and benchmarks step by step.
 This way we'll be able to gain enough confidence and understanding of the nature of changes, and provide reviewers with a clean sequence of commits, facilitating timely merge.